noisesocket/spec/noisesocket.md

 1.1.
 Handshake message
 --------------------------------

-For the simplicity of processing, all handshake messages have identical structure all handshake messages have the following structure:
+For the simplicity of processing, all handshake messages have identical structure:

  - negotiation_data_len (2 bytes)
  - negotiation_data
  - noise_message_len (2 bytes)
  - noise_message

+All lengths are big-endian.

 They are sent according to the corresponding Noise protocol.

-For example, to implement Noise_XX we need to send 3 messages:
+To implement Noise_XX 3 messages need to be sent:

       -> ClientHello
       <- ServerAuth
       -> ClientAuth

-For Noise_IK we need to send 2 messages
+2 for Noise_IK

       -> ClientHello
       <- ServerAuth

+3 If Fallback is used:

+      -> ClientHello
+      <- ServerHello
+      -> ClientAuth

 1.1.1.
 Negotiation data